14 Nov Deconstructing a Roboticist’s World

 I don’t mean to stereotype and generalize, but I do think women tend to be attracted to fields and jobs where they can see their contribution having an impact in the world.
 They’re invested in social good.

 An example is the reason I got into robotics—to help people with disabilities.
 That’s what motivated me.
-I think motivates a lot of women as well.
+I think [social good] motivates a lot of women as well.
 We’re lucky in robotics to have really strong women pioneering this field.
 DW

 Aditi Malhotra is an independent journalist, writer, and storyteller in San Francisco.